 Speakers

-Stephanie Badger, The Nickels Group
+Stephanie Badger, Vice President, The Nickels Group

 Stephanie Badger is a Vice President at The Nickles Group.
 She leads the firm’s financial services practice while also assisting clients on legislative and regulatory issues relating to health care, intellectual property, budget, and energy.
 Stephanie works closely with client coalitions, building groups that share a common interest and leveraging their collective advocacy strength to make an impact.